juliantao/asce-quarto/README.md

 ## Caveats

-* If you have an old `texlive` distribution, there may be a warming on option crash.
+* If you have an old `texlive` distribution, there may be a warning on option crash.
 Please update `texlive`.
+It is also recommended that you use the latest version of [Quarto](https://quarto.org/docs/get-started/).
 * Alternatively, you can comment out the line `- \usepackage{newtxtext,newtxmath}` in `_quarto.yml`.
 The `lmodern` fonts will be used, which will look different from the official template.
 But it is not a great deal...